Curious about the Podcast software you need to get up and running?

 Audacity is a great, no-cost option to record and edit your podcast.
 It doesn’t give you anywhere near the same capabilities as Adobe Audition, but it definitely gets the job done.

 No cost for MAC users:

-GarageBand: For a free piece of software, GarageBand is a great option if you need podcast software for Mac.
+GarageBand: For a free podcast recording software, GarageBand is a great option if you need podcast software for Mac.
 Again, I prefer Audition over GarageBand, but if you’re not looking to spend money on a program just yet, then GarageBand will definitely get the job done.

 Cost option for both MAC and PC users:

 Adobe Audition.
 I use the Adobe Audition Cloud software, which I can record directly into while using Skype as my “calling system” and my PreSonus Firetudio mixer.
 I’ll talk more about mixers in just a bit, though.